The Young Draftsman, by Jan Lievens (1630), detail.

 Given what I know of my subscribers, I have no doubt that most of you cannot attend an in-person atelier.
-In fact that’s the main reason you give for subscribing: an attempt to get a small taste of atelier training in one of the few ways they practically can.
+In fact, when asked that’s the main reason for subscribing: an attempt to get a small taste of atelier training in one of the few ways they practically can.

 Before I go on, let’s take a brief look at atelier training for a beginning student.
 Understand that my background ultimately stems from R. H. Ives Gammell, and that bias is not something I care to shed.
 Having said that, no one can deny that there are other, equally valid atelier experiences.

 Gammell-based ateliers, like The Atelier, Charles Cecil Studios, The Florence Academy of Art, Thomas R. Dunlay Studios, The Great Lakes Academy of Fine Art, JHess Studios, and many others, begin their students’ training with cast drawing in Sight-Size.
 Some preempt that with a few Bargue plate drawings, though that is definitely a practice that is post-Gammell and Richard Lack (who was one of Gammell’s students and arguably the founder of the modern atelier movement).

 Why Sight-Size?
 Because Sight-Size is a way that both teaches the student to accurately see as well as allows their teacher to better critique their student’s work.
 Due to its one-to-one relationship, Sight-Size is entirely objective.
 Most other ways of drawing and learning to see are not.
 It is that objective view which allows the teacher to properly critique and figuratively transfer their trained eye over to the student.